cdklabs/cdk-ssm-documents/API.md

 public listInputs(): string[]
 ```

-Derives the inputs by parsing the apiParams to find matches for inputs in double circle braces ("{{INPUT}}").
+Derives the inputs by parsing the apiParams to find matches for inputs in double circle braces ("{{ INPUT }}").

 ##### `listOutputs` <a name="listOutputs" id="@cdklabs/cdk-ssm-documents.AssertAwsResourceStep.listOutputs"></a>